 And then there were the Vendor Purchase Orders.
-It seemed like she spent the majority of her life at work preparing Purchase Orders.
-They were even more labor-intensive and exhaustive than the Invoices.
+She felt like she spent a significant chunk of her workday assembling Purchase Orders.
+They were even more detailed than the Invoices…

 Ah well, she DID love her new job, and it was good to know that she played a vital role in keeping her company’s operations on track…

 Gail was Sheila’s best friend.
-Interestingly, she was also a bookkeeper – AND the person who had actually inspired Sheila to venture into her new bookkeeping position.
+Coincidentally, Gail was also a bookkeeper – AND the person who had actually inspired Sheila to venture into her latest bookkeeping position.

 Intrigued, Sheila couldn’t resist.
 The combination of getting together with Gail, a time-saving secret, and the thought of Tony’s delicious pepperoni pizza, proved irresistible!

 “Okay, Gail!” demanded Sheila as soon as she arrived.
 “Share that big secret that’s going to save me some time!”

 She could smell the mouth-watering aroma of baking pizza, and Gail had already placed their order, so she didn’t have long to wait for either her lunch – or Gail’s insights.